cap-on/celery-sqlalchemy-kit/README.md

 # cap-on SQLAlchemy-Celery-Kit

 ## About
-This kit enables you to store periodic celery tasks in a Postgres or MySQL database.
+This kit enables you to store periodic celery tasks in an SQLAlchemy compatible database (that supports JSON type).
 The schedules can be set as
 crontabs or time-intervals.
 Scheduled tasks in the database can be set active or inactive to control whether they should run.
 This kit also allows you to run asynchronous tasks by a celery worker.

 This is a package from cap-on.
-It is ready to use, but still under development.
+It is ready to use with caution, but is still under development.

+**NOTE**: This package was originally developed and tested with a PostgreSQL database.
+Theoretically any other SQLAlchemy compatible Database, that supports JSON type, can be used.
+But they have not been tested yet.

 ## Getting Started